Wildblazz/tinder-cloud-gitops/README.md

 ### Project Context

-This GitOps repository is part of the [Tinder-Cloud](https://github.com/main-project-link) educational project - a backend-focused replication of Tinder's core functionality designed for learning microservice architecture patterns.
+This GitOps repository is part of the [Tinder-Cloud](https://github.com/Wildblazz/tinder-cloud.git) educational project

 ### Architecture Components